7 Deploying Data Science Projects

 5. Memory limitations:

-• Optimize data loading to reduce memory usage
+• Optimise data loading to reduce memory usage

 • Use streaming approaches for large datasets